-See the catalog for information regarding coursework and prerequisites.
+See the catalog for curriculum information.

 Unique Program, Unique Partners

-PCC's Biology and Management of Zoo Animals (BAMZA) program is the only program of its kind in the state of Oregon, and one of only three found in the western United States.
-This is a new program being offered in partnership with the nationally recognized and respected Oregon Zoo and including additional experience at many other unique facilities in the region.
+PCC's Biology and Management of Zoo Animals (BMZA) program is the only program of its kind in the state of Oregon, and one of only three found in the western United States.
+This program being offered in partnership with the nationally recognized and respected Oregon Zoo and including additional experience at many other unique facilities in the region.
 Availability of internship spaces will limit space availability in the program, and a selective admissions process will be in place to increase the likelihood of student success within the available spaces.

 Our program has also been designated as an official Learning Partner of the Association of Zoos and Aquariums (AZA), which means that some of the courses in the BMZA program will also qualify as required electives for different concentrations in the AZA Professional Development Certificate Program.
 The AZA Certificates are organized into concentrations such as behavioral husbandry, education and interpretation, and management and operations.